 John F. Kelly, Ph.D.

-Dr. Kelly is the Elizabeth R. Spallin Associate Professor of Psychiatry at Harvard Medical School, the founder and Director of the Recovery Research Institute at the Massachusetts General Hospital (MGH), the Program Director of the Addiction Recovery Management Service (ARMS) and the Associate Director of the Center for Addiction Medicine at MGH.
-Dr. Kelly is President of the American Psychological Association (APA) Society of Addiction Psychology, and is also a Fellow of APA.
-He has served as a consultant to U.S. federal agencies such as the White House Office of National Drug Control Policy (ONDCP), the Substance Abuse and Mental Health Services Administration (SAMHSA), and the national Institutes of Health (NIH); to non-Federal institutions, such as the Betty Ford Institute and the Hazelden Foundation; and internationally to the British Parliament Drugs Misuse Taskforce.
-He is currently an Associate Editor for the journals, Addiction, and the Journal of Substance Abuse Treatment.
-He has published more than 100 peer-reviewed articles, reviews, and chapters in the field of addiction.
-His clinical and research work has focused on addiction treatment and the recovery process which has included specific research on the effectiveness of mutual-help groups, such as Alcoholics Anonymous, as adjuncts to formal care.
-His additional research endeavors have focused on the translation and implementation of evidence-based practice, addiction and criminal justice, addiction treatment theories and mechanisms of action, and reducing stigma associated with addiction.
-He is a licensed clinical psychologist actively working with individuals and families with alcohol and other drug use disorders.
+Dr. Kelly is the Elizabeth R. Spallin Associate Professor of Psychiatry in the Field of Addiction Medicine at Harvard Medical School, the founder and Director of the Recovery Research Institute at Massachusetts General Hospital (MGH), the Program Director of the Addiction Recovery Management Service (ARMS) and the Associate Director of the Center for Addiction Medicine at MGH.
+Dr. Kelly is a past President of the American Psychological Association (APA) Society of Addiction Psychology, is a Fellow of the APA, and a Diplomate of the American Board of Professional Psychology (ABPP).
+He has served as a consultant to U.S. federal agencies such as the White House Office of National Drug Control Policy (ONDCP), the Substance Abuse and Mental Health Services Administration (SAMHSA), and the national Institutes of Health (NIH); to national non-Federal treatment institutions, such as the Hazelden Betty Ford Foundation and Caron Foundation; and to foreign governments.

-Susan Broderick joined Georgetown University’s Center for Juvenile Justice Reform (CJJR) in October of 2008 as a Research Professor and Project Director.
-As Project Director for CJJR’s MacArthur Foundation’s Models for Change Initiative, Susan’s work focuses on supporting the active participation of prosecutors in the Models for Change juvenile justice reform efforts.
+Susan Broderick is the Project Director at Georgetown University’s newly created National Juvenile Justice Prosecution Center (NJJPC) and provides training and technical assistance to prosecutors and other professionals in the juvenile justice system.
+Susan has spent the past six years at Georgetown University’s Center for Juvenile Justice Reform (CJJR) where her work focused on supporting the active participation of prosecutors in the MacArthur Foundation’s Models for Change Initiative.
 Susan has worked as an Assistant District Attorney in the Manhattan District Attorney’s Office from 1989 until 2003.
 During that time, she was assigned to domestic violence, homicide and sex crimes cases.
 In 2000, she was appointed Deputy Bureau Chief of the Family Violence and Child Abuse Bureau and later joined the staff at the National District Attorney’s Association’s National Center for the Prosecution of Child Abuse.
 In 2006, she was appointed Director of the Juvenile Justice Program and was named Interim Director of APRI, NDAA’s Research and Development Division.
 As a person in long-term recovery, Susan is committed to improving justice system responses to addiction and recovery.
-She also serves as an Advisory Board member for both “Reclaiming Futures” and “Young People in Recovery” and supports the work of “Faces and Voices of Recovery” and the Caron Foundation.
+She is on the Board of Directors for “Phoenix Multisport”, serves as an Advisory Board member for both “Reclaiming Futures” and “Young People in Recovery” and supports the work of “Faces and Voices of Recovery” and the Caron Foundation.
 She has written and lectured on the subject of recovery across the country and internationally.

 Arthur C. Evans Jr., Ph.D.